Online Parking Permit Application

 yield the right of way to pedestrian and vehicular traffic at all times.

+- Sidewalks - The use of campus sidewalks by motor vehicles other than authorized emergency/facilities management vehicles for driving or parking is strictly prohibited.
 Motorcycles, motor scooters, and mopeds (gas or electric) are not to be operated or parked on sidewalks for any reason.
 Electric mobility devices used by disabled or handicapped persons are exempt from this procedure.
 Parking or operating a motorcycle on a sidewalk is cause for a citation/fine and immediate revocation of the campus parking permit privileges.

 - Speed limit: The speed limit for all vehicles in a parking lot is 10 MPH.
 A 15 MPH speed limit